 We also help you find what space you can “own” as a brand.

 We would do this via a discovery session with your team, evaluate your current YouTube channel, video production process, video publishing, and promotion, and review your existing brand and audience research (and potentially suggest additional research).
 These insights would inform our go-forward strategy.

 To implement the strategy, we often recommend YouTube training for your team and a set of suggested monthly software subscriptions to help you evaluate your video efforts.
-Training and software will allow your team to establish a regular testing plan to evaluate the effectiveness of your videos, which is essential to find the perfect set of topics and formats that work for YOUR audience.
+Training and software will allow your team to establish a regular testing plan to evaluate the effectiveness of your videos, which is essential to finding the perfect set of topics and formats that work for YOUR audience.

 We realize that appearing in the YouTube algorithm requires a different approach from traditional SEO – you need to have a clear brand value proposition and communicate that to your audience to stand out, engage and keep your audience returning.
-Like SEO it needs to be strategic from the beginning and labeling alone won’t get you there if you want to grow engagement and a presence.
+Like SEO, it needs to be strategic from the beginning, and labeling alone won’t get you there if you want to grow engagement and a presence.

-What we Deliver
+What We Deliver